turneraj/MEOWS/README.md

 ###Overview
 Multi-step Eliminating Operational Workflow for Sequences, affectionately called **MEOWS**, is a program used to automatically generate a maximum likelihood phylogeny for its users.
-As a user, you simply input a `fasta` file that contains one sequence for your locus of interest.
+As a user, you simply input a `.fasta` file that contains one sequence for your locus of interest.
 MEOWS uses **NCBI's BLAST** to check the identify of the `input sequence`, returning the genus to screen, and then proceeds to download sequence data for every species within